Preschool Frequently Asked Questions…

 We promote hands-on exploration and manipulation of materials in a safe, cooperative, and challenging environment.
 Research tells us that this is how children learn best.
 We plan for the different levels of play and use topics that children are interested in to introduce letter and numbers.
 Through research we know that rote memorization and worksheets are not how young children learn best and therefore are not used in our programs.
 Learning takes place each day.
 Throughout the year, the teachers will help to make the learning visible through discussions, newsletters and by posting documentation.

-What is the Reggio Philosophy all about?
-Reggio Emilia is a region in Northern Italy.
+A: Reggio Emilia is a region in Northern Italy.
 Several years ago a study was conducted on the best preschools in the world and Reggio’s preschools were ranked at the top of the list.
 Understandably much interest followed the study.
 The approach focuses on children’s thoughts, ideas and interests.
 Children are viewed as competent and strong individuals.
 We utilize these practices in our work with children.
 Much of our research and professional development focuses on better understanding their principles.
-Learn more on Our Approach page.

-Do you celebrate holidays?
-We are not a holiday or theme driven program.
+A: We are not a holiday or theme driven program.
 Keeping that in mind, we believe that celebrations can enrich classroom experiences.
 All families are encouraged to share their unique traditions and customs with the class.
 Again each classroom is different and ideas are taken from children’s interests.

-Are there “specials”?
-Who teaches them?
-The Four-Year old children who are in their last year of preschool visit the “Studio” weekly.
+A: The Four-Year old children who are in their last year of preschool visit the “Studio” weekly.
 In the Studio, there is a Studio teacher who works with small groups on extended projects that provide children with opportunities to express themselves, problem solve and work in collaboration with their peers.

-How much time do children spend outdoors?
-Since children benefit tremendously from fresh air, exercise, and gross motor play, the preschoolers play outdoors each day, during all seasons, except in the case of extreme temperatures.
+A: Since children benefit tremendously from fresh air, exercise, and gross motor play, the preschoolers play outdoors each day, during all seasons, except in the case of extreme temperatures.
 The preschool classes use the Pre-K/Kindergarten playgrounds at the elementary schools.
 We look at the outdoors as an extension of our classrooms.

-How do you discipline the children?
-We view mistakes as learning opportunities and young children are expected to make mistakes.
+A: We view mistakes as learning opportunities and young children are expected to make mistakes.
 Children make choices and are responsible for their decisions.
 We address situations as they arise and on an individual basis.
 Our goal is to help the children develop self-control and make positive choices for the right reasons.

-At what age can my child begin preschool?
-Children must be 33 months old to enroll in the Full-Day Pre-K program.
-To enroll in the other Pre-K classes, children must be age 3 or 4 by September 1st of that school year.
+A: Children must be 36 months old by December 1st of the school year to enroll in the Full-Day Pre-K program.
+To enroll in the other Pre-K classes, children must be age 3 or 4 by September 1st of the school year.
 To enroll in Parent/Child, children must be 2 years old by September 1st of the school year.

-Who can attend the Northville Public Schools preschools?
-Are these programs only available to families living in Northville?
-Families residing the Northville Public Schools district do receive priority for enrollment.
-We do welcome families that reside outside of the Northville School district.
+A: Families residing in the Northville Public Schools district receive priority for enrollment.
+We welcome families that reside outside of the Northville School district.
 Out-of-district families are placed after Northville District residents are placed.

-Does my child have to be toilet-trained to attend?
-Yes.
+A: Yes.
 All preschoolers must be toilet-trained and self-sufficient.
 No pull-ups are allowed.
 The only exception is our Parent/Child class where parents attend class with their child.

-How do children get to and from school?
-Is busing provided?
-Families must transport their preschoolers to and from school, no busses are provided.
+A: Families transport their preschoolers to and from school, no busses are provided.
 Parents walk children into the building and sign-in at drop off and return to the classroom to pick them up and sign them out at the end of the day.

 A: No, all three-year olds will remain in the Half-Day 3’s program until the end of the program year in June.
 We transition children on the first day of school in September.

 Tuition & Enrollment

 A: All of our programs are tuition based.
 Families pay a non-refundable registration fee at the time of enrollment.
 Tuition costs vary based on the program.
-Please see the home page under Our Programs for more detailed information.
-Additional fees may be assessed for late payments, returned checks and late pick-ups.
+Please see our website for more detailed information. http://earlychildhood.northvilleschools.org Additional fees may be assessed for late payments, returned checks and late pick-ups.
 There are some additional fees in the summer programs (t-shirt, water bottle, activity fee).

-A: We do have limited scholarship funding available for families with children that are four years old in their last year of preschool.
+A: We do have limited scholarship funding available for families with children that are four years old and in their last year of preschool.
 If your family household income is $60,000/year or less and meets certain risk factor criteria, you may be eligible.
-The first step is to complete the Scholarship Form which is available under Our Programs/Pre-K Programs.
+The first step is to complete the application which is available on our website: http://earlychildhood.northvilleschools.org

-How do I enroll?
-By what date?
-To enroll, please complete the Program Request Form which is available on our website during our enrollment period each March.
+A: To enroll, please complete the Program Request Form which is available on our website during our enrollment period each March.
 This form expresses your interest in one of our programs.
 A member of our office team will contact you via email to complete the registration process once all of the Program Request Forms are processed.
-Otherwise, please contact our office at (248) 465-2550 to determine space availability in the program you are interested in.
+Otherwise, please contact our office at (248) 465-2550 to determine space availability in the program you are interested.

 Lunches & Snacks

-How does lunch work?
-All children enrolled in our Full-Day Pre-K classes eat lunch at school.
+A: All children enrolled in our Full-Day Pre-K classes eat lunch at school.
 They may either bring a packed lunch from home or purchase a hot lunch from school.
-Children in School-Day Pre-K and Pre-K PLUS classes bring a lunch from home.

-How do we pay for the hot lunch?
-Each month you will receive a menu from your child’s teacher.
+A: Each month you will receive a menu from your child’s teacher.
 You will select which day(s) you want to purchase lunch in advance.
-You will submit the menu and a check to the classroom staff.
+You will submit the menu choices and a check to the classroom staff.

 In our School-Day Pre-K, Pre-K PLUS and Half-Day Pre-K and Parent/Child classes children bring a snack from home.

 Visiting & Volunteering

-Can my child and I come for a visit?
-Yes!
+A: Yes!
 Please call our office to schedule a classroom visit.
 Classroom visits typically last about 10-15 minutes.
 You’ll have the opportunity to see the classroom in action and staff actively involved with children.
 The child who may be attending the class may visit with the parent however it’s difficult to accommodate additional siblings.

 A: Absolutely: Parent participation is welcomed and encouraged!
 Families will receive a Pre-K Parent Participation Interest Survey form prior to school starting which provides lots of options to get involved in the classroom.
 Our Motor Skills Program is run primarily through parent volunteers - training is provided.

 A: We work closely with the district’s special services team to meet the needs of preschoolers with diverse needs and abilities.
 For example, certified speech therapists, special education supervisors, social workers and district nurses will support the classroom team to as needed to support individual children.

 A: We encourage you to view our informational webinars which contain information on our program offerings, curriculum and registration procedures.
 We welcome questions and comments from families!
-Feel free to email us at ECTEAM@northvilleschoos.org or call (248) 465-2550.
+Feel free to email us at ECTEAM@northvilleschools.org or call (248) 465-2550.
 We look forward to hearing from you.